TrueWinter/HuskChat-TestEvents/README.md

 ## Building

-To build the plugin, you will need to create a directory called `lib`, and place the HuskChat jar files for Bungee and Velocity in there.
+To build the plugin, you will need to clone HuskChat in the parent directory and build it.

-You will most likely also need to update the `pom.xml` files in the `bungee` and `velocity` modules to use the correct file name in the `systemPath` property.
+You will most likely also need to update the `pom.xml` files in the `common` module to use the correct file name in the `systemPath` property.

 Use the Maven `package` function from the `HuskChatTestEvents` module to build the plugin.
 You will find the resulting plugins in the `target` directory.